heatcrypto/heatwallet/README.md

 ## Create Your Account

-You need to provide a name for your account, select either public or private and enter a password which we use to encrypt your keys when we store them on your computer.
+You need to provide a name (email format) for your account.
+Select either public or private and enter a password, which we use to encrypt your keys with when we store them on your computer.

 ![Create HEAT account](https://i.imgur.com/B4dmUSz.gif)